daytonaio/sdk/packages/typescript/README.md

 # Daytona SDK for TypeScript

-A TypeScript SDK for interacting with Daytona Server API, providing a simple interface for Daytona Sandbox management, Git operations, file system operations, and language server protocol support.
+A TypeScript SDK for interacting with the Daytona API, providing a simple interface for Daytona Sandbox management, Git operations, file system operations, and language server protocol support.

 ## Installation